-RHB Insurance leveraged digitalisation to ensure optimised Digitalisation in RHB Insurance customer experience through initiatives such as relief schemes, improvements to its mobile app and the launch of motor & go beyond the location of its branches and enabled customers to customers since it started in 2016: purchase products without visiting any branches.
+RHB Insurance leveraged digitalisation to ensure optimised customer experience through initiatives such as relief schemes, improvements to its mobile app and the launch of motor & travel insurance online.
+RHB Insurance also developed Robotic Process Automation ("RPA") and rolled out a digitalisation process for claim registration processes.
+In addition, its DIAMOND and RHB Insurance Mobile App point of sales system for business partners and RHB Insurance customers allowed its operations to go beyond the location of its branches and enabled customers to purchase products without visiting any branches.